ktg9/EcoChain/methodology/Bitcoin-ewaste.md

   calculations.
 Consequently, for the e-waste calculation in this plugin, the average lifespan of all equipment is also assumed to be 5 years.

-3. Steps for estimating bitcoin e waste:
+3. Steps for estimating bitcoin transaction e waste:

 - `Selecting mining equipment`:
   + A list of active equipment, the [CBECI list](http://sha256.cbeci.org/) is used